Sonicbasedrop/f1-the-memory-game/README.md

   * The user should not be able to click on a new card until the two already flipped cards which are not matching and not flipped back.
   * The user should be receiving a message at completion of game.

+### External users goal
+ * Have fun playing the game.
+ * Give the short time memory a workout while having fun.

+ ### Site owner's goal
+ * Have fun playing the game.
+ * Give the short time memory a workout while having fun.

 #### Structure